-You can now build this project in the same way as the previous example.
-Note that any open source files in the Editor pane are saved automatically if you have not already saved them.
+You can build this project in the same way as the previous example.
+Note that any open source files in the Editor pane are saved automatically if you have not already saved them when you build the project.
 When you have compiled the program successfully, press Ctrl+F5 to execute it.
 If everything works as it should, the output will be as follows:

-'''

 This is a simple program that outputs some text.
 You can output more lines of text just by repeating the output statement like this.

-'''